stackbit-projects/neat-rabbit-014d0/src/pages/blog/audition_spike_precision.md

 image_alt:
 figure: images/JWtstellate_001.gif
 figure_caption: >-
   <b>Cochlear nucleus slice recording.</b> Hyperpolarizing and depolarizing voltage steps from a holding potential of -50 mV elicited mixed-cation (Ih) and potassium (Ik) currents, respectively.
-The biocytin-labeled cell was identified as a t-stellate (inset) [John Wittig 2003].
+The biocytin-labeled cell was identified as a t-stellate (inset) [<a href="https://web.stanford.edu/group/brainsinsilicon/documents/ISCAS2006_wittig.pdf" target="_blank">John Wittig 2006</a>].
 excerpt: >-
   Barn owls catch mice scurrying in the dark by telling which ear sound arrives at first—to within a microsecond!
 seo: